rukanuel/symdoc/readme.md

 # Symdoc
-An intelligent documentation tool for Symfony.
+An intelligent documentation generator for Symfony.

 > **⚠️ Important:**
 This project is currently in development and is not intended for production use!